 Opioids, which include prescription painkillers like oxycodone and illicit street drugs like heroin, can induce intense feelings of euphoria, sedation, and pain relief.
 Yet, they produce adverse psychological effects like depression and anxiety, as well as physical effects.
 Opioid withdrawal symptoms include panic attacks and anxiety, which can linger for weeks.

-If you have a panic disorder and a co-occurring substance abuse issue, professional addiction treatment can offer you the best chance at recovery.
+If you have a panic disorder and a co-occurring substance abuse disorder, professional addiction treatment can offer you the best chance at recovery.

 Dual diagnosis is a specialized treatment plan that addresses co-occurring substance abuse and mental health disorders.